Muskie Fishing Techniques

 Wire leaders should always be used when fishing for muskies.
 The strength of the leader should be 80 to 100 pound test.

 The net you use when you catch a muskie must be large enough to handle the biggest fish you are likely to catch in the lake or river you are fishing.
-Buy a net that is made with high quality fish-friendly mesh.
+Buy a net that is made with high-quality mesh.
 It makes the job of releasing the fish much easier.

 Jaw Spreaders and Hook Removers